-Deutsche Bank CEO says he has no plans step down: Die Zeit
+Deutsche Bank CEO says he has no plans step down - Die Zeit

-FRANKFURT Deutsche Bank (DBKGn.DE) Chief Executive John Cryan said he has no plans to step down from the helm of Germany's biggest lender, he told German weekly Die Zeit in an interview.
+FRANKFURT, July 5 (Reuters) - Deutsche Bank Chief Executive John Cryan said he has no plans to step down from the helm of Germany's biggest lender, he told German weekly Die Zeit in an interview.

 "You can be sure: I have no plans to go elsewhere, not for a long time," he told the paper when asked whether the appointment of Christian Sewing and Markus Schenck as co-deputy CEOs earlier this year was meant to lay the groundwork for succession plans.